Starved Rock State Park: Climate

 Northern Illinois has a humid continental climate, featuring mild summers and cold winters capable of producing snow storms.
 The highest recorded temperature at the park was 112 F in 1936, and the record low was −25 F in 1985.
-January is the coldest month at the park, July the warmest, and June the wettest.
+January is the coldest month at the park, July is the warmest, and June is the wettest.
 Starved Rock State Park averages 35.7 in of precipitation.

 Recreation

 There are over 13 mi of hiking trails in Starved Rock State Park.
 The trail system received the National Recreation Trail designation in 1981.
 There are 18 deep canyons in the park; French, LaSalle, Ottawa and St. Louis Canyons feature the more long-lasting waterfalls at Starved Rock.
 A trail along the river offers scenic views from attractions such as Lover's Leap Overlook, Eagle Cliff Overlook and Beehive Overlook.
 Camping, boating and fishing are among the other activities offered in the park.
-There are 133 campsites at Starved Rock State Park, of those 100 can be reserved.
+There are 133 campsites at Starved Rock State Park, of which 100 can be reserved.
 There are also horseback riding trails at Starved Rock on the far western side of the park.